MichaelCurrin/bridgetown-quickstart/README.md

 $ make build
 ```

+The output will be in the unversioned `output/` directory, which can be deployed.

 ## Deployment

 You can deploy a Bridgetown site on [Jamstack][] hosts (Netlify, Vercel, Render, etc.).
 Or on virtually any traditional web server by simply building and copying the output folder to your HTML root.

 [Jamstack]: https://michaelcurrin.github.io/dev-resources/resources/other/jamstack.html

 ## Resources